thradnea/onyx-manga-translator/README.md

 This tool is designed for readers and scanlation groups who need a fast way to get initial crude, but readable translations of their favorite series.

-Test runs with Jujutsu Kaisen and Blue Giant are inside the repo in the translations directory.
+Test runs with Jujutsu Kaisen and Blue Giant are here: (https://mega.nz/folder/ZUwBmT4C#U-x2wiALmSzCekFHcoTGeQ)

 ---